HouzuoGuo/laitos/doc/[Daemon]-phone-home-telemetry.md

 </tr>
 </table>

-Your laitos server are capable of storing app commands for this phone home daemon to execute, this enables your laitos server to control this computer remotely.
+The message processor servers may memorise app commands and execute them on this phone home daemon when the daemon sends telemetry records to the servers.
+This enables the message processor servers to remotely control the computer that runs phone home daemon when needed.
 To enable this optional feature, follow [command processor](https://github.com/HouzuoGuo/laitos/wiki/Command-processor) to construct configuration for configuration JSON key `PhoneHomeFilters`.

 Here is a complete example: